Parsons-Taylor House

+The Parsons-Taylor House is a historic, American home that is located in Easton, Pennsylvania.

+It was added to the National Register of Historic Places in 1980.

+History and architectural features

-Parsons-Taylor House is a historic home located in Easton, Pennsylvania.
-It was built between 1753 and 1757, and is a 2 1/2-story, 2 bay stone dwelling in the Georgian style.
+Built between 1753 and 1757, this historic structure is a 2 1/2-story, two-bay, stone dwelling that was designed in the Georgian style.
 The interior features a three-part circular stairway that connects the four levels of the home.
 The house was built for William Parsons and later inhabited by Founding Father George Taylor (c.
-1716–1781), and he died there in 1781.
+1716–1781), who died there in 1781.

 The house has been occupied by the George Taylor Chapter of the Daughters of the American Revolution since 1906.

 It was added to the National Register of Historic Places in 1980.